vuejs/governance/Governance-Document.md

 ### Contributors

-Contributors are community members who either have no desire to become core team members, or have not yet been given the opportunity by the benevolent dictator.
+Contributors are community members who either have no desire to become core team members, or have not yet been given the opportunity by the project lead.
 They make valuable contributions, such as those outlined in the list below, but generally do not have the authority to make direct changes to the project code.
 Contributors engage with the project through communication tools, such as the [RFC discussions](https://github.com/vuejs/rfcs), [GitHub issues and pull requests](http://github.com/vuejs), [Discord chatroom](http://chat.vuejs.org), and [the forum](http://forum.vuejs.org).

 Anyone can become a contributor.
 There is no expectation of commitment to the project, no specific skill requirements and no selection process.
 To become a contributor, a community member simply has to perform one or more actions that are beneficial to the project.